What is Sustainable Architecture?

 Sustainable Architecture Examples

-- Farm Collaborative is an environmentally minded Rowland+Broughton project.
+- Farm Collaborative is an environmentally-minded Rowland+Broughton project.
 This large, multi-building educational farm structure was designed to be entirely carbon-neutral.
-We achieved this by utilizing solar panel construction to maximize renewable energy creation and reduce baseline carbon emissions.
+We achieved this by utilizing solar panel construction to maximize sustainable energy creation and reduce baseline carbon emissions.

 Innovation and Sustainable Architecture

-- Game On is a LEED Certified Gold ground-up home.
+- Game On is a LEED-Certified Gold ground-up home.
 The house was designed to be modern and efficient with no unused spaces.
 Efficient appliances and natural materials throughout further this home’s sustainability efforts.
-A photovoltaic array was added to the home’s garage roof to generate on-site renewable energy.
+A photovoltaic array was added to the home’s garage roof to generate on-site sustainable energy.

 Environmentally Conscious Building Methods

-- Meadow House and Ridge house are Rowland+Broughton projects that showcase our environmentally minded design process in action.
-In addition to our usual sustainable building practices, our design team took great care to incorporate each home with its environment naturally.
+- Meadow House and Ridge House are Rowland+Broughton projects that showcase our environmentally-minded design process in action.
+In addition to our usual sustainable building practices, our sustainable design team took great care to incorporate each home with its environment naturally.

 Green Considerations

-- Meadow house is built on the edge of a natural meadow, and the home is designed to compliment the surrounding landscape.
+- Meadow House is built on the edge of a natural meadow, and the home is designed to complement the surrounding landscape.
 Similarly, Ridge House is located on a mountain ridgeline and was designed to have a complementary shape to this environment.
-Windows were strategically placed throughout each home to seamlessly blend the outdoor landscape with the home’s interior and allow peeks of the surrounding landscape through when viewing the exterior of the home.
+Windows were strategically placed throughout each home to seamlessly blend the outdoor landscape with the home’s interior and allow peeks of the surrounding landscape through when viewing the home’s exterior.

 Leave a Reply